smrza/ReviewDAO/README.md

 # ReviewDAO
 Project for ETHGlobal DAOHack.
+Project for Encode DAO Hack.

+Project still in progress.

 Contracts done 90%.
 Graph is done for one list.
 The plan is to implement all lists and proposals.